Cook Like Czechs

 Ingredients

-- 1 and ½ Tablespoons unsalted butter or Canola/sunflower cooking oil
+• 1 ½ Tablespoons unsalted butter (or sunflower oil/canola)

-- 1 and ½ Tablespoons apple cider vinegar or freshly squeezed lemon juice
+• 1 ½ Tablespoons apple cider vinegar (or freshly squeezed lemon juice)

 Instructions

-- Place the spinach leaves in a colander, rinse them under running water and drain.
+• Place 5 ounces spinach leaves in a colander, rinse them under running water and drain.
 Chop the leafy greens roughly using a knife.

-- Heat a frying pan over medium heat and melt the butter.
+• Heat a frying pan over medium heat and melt in 1 ½ Tablespoons unsalted butter.
 Add the onion and fry until golden brown.
 Don't forget to stir so it doesn't burn!
-Stir in the crushed garlic and fry for another minute or so, but no longer, or the garlic will burn and become bitter.
+Stir in the pressed garlic and fry for another minute or so, but no longer, or the garlic will become bitter.

-- Pour the milk into a glass or bowl and add the flour, whisking well so there are no lumps of flour in the milk.
+• Pour 1 ¾ cups milk into a glass or bowl and add 1 ½ Tablespoons all-purpose flour, whisking well so there are no lumps of flour in the milk.

-- Immediately add to the pan with the base of frying onions and garlic.
-Stir well.
-Reduce heat to one-third.
-Season with salt, ground pepper, and nutmeg.
+• Immediately add the mixture to the pan with the sautéed onions and garlic.
+Stir well, then reduce the heat to low.
+Season with 1 teaspoon salt, ¼ teaspoon ground black pepper, and ¼ teaspoon nutmeg.

-- tir in your spinach leaves, cover the pan with a lid, and let simmer for ten minutes.
+• Stir in the spinach leaves, cover the pan with a lid, and let it simmer for ten minutes.

-- Transfer the cooked sauce to a blender, and add vinegar.
-Mix for about a minute until smooth and creamy.
+• Transfer the cooked sauce to a blender, add 1 ½ Tablespoons apple cider vinegar, and blend for about a minute until smooth and creamy.

-- Season the sauce with salt, pepper, or a little more vinegar if necessary, and the sauce is ready to serve!
+• If needed, adjust the taste with additional salt, pepper, or a bit more vinegar.
+Your sauce is now ready to serve!

 Notes